 4 Daily Routines for Becoming Your Best Self

 - Drink a glass of warm water with lemon every morning

 - Filling up a thermos or water bottle and drink all the water by the end of the day

-- Take 15 minutes mini-breaks to rest, recharge or relax
+- Take a 15 minute mini-break to rest, recharge or relax

 - Choose your outfit the night before to make getting dressed each morning a quick and seamless experience